paragi/sphp/README.md

     sphp.minSpareWorkers=4;

 #####maxWorkers (Default: 10)
 The maximum number of workers allowed to start.
 This number will never be exceeded.
-Request will be rejected.
+Requests will instead be rejected.

 Set this to limit the amount of RAM the server can use, when load is high.
 The footprint is about 20MB / worker as of php-cgi 5.4 php-gci

     sphp.maxWorkers=20;